-Each "Pod" of Learners, with their newly acquired knowledge, calculators, regulations, and their group discussion, determine which of the three routes should be selected based on the relevant construction factors.
-During the assessment for this lesson, each Pod reports out to the class explaining the relevant construction factors considered in making their route determination.
+Each "Pod" of Learners, with their newly acquired knowledge, determine and document learning gaps based on the relevant factors.
+During the assessment for the lesson, each Pod reports out to the class explaining the relevant factors considered in making their determination and how to aid their OQ candidates to address his learning gap(s).

 Learners are graded as a collaborative group.
-The instructor assesses each Pod by considering their reasoning and arguments for a specific route, use of relevant construction factors, and the clarity of their presentation.
-Comparing the final score received by each Pod member to a Pre-test score (typically written), a determination can be made regarding whether or not knowledge from the objective driven training content was transferred.
+The instructor assesses each Pod by considering their reasoning and arguments are given, use of relevant factors, and the clarity of their presentation.
+Comparing the final score received by each Pod member to a Pre-test score (typically written), a determination can be made regarding whether knowledge from the objective-driven training content was transferred.

-So, learners are tested and a score given, but not using a 10 question, off-shelf, true/false quiz.
+So, Learners are tested, and a score given, but not using a 10 question, off-shelf, true/false quiz.
 Other courses (Introduction to the Natural Gas Industry, Tapping & Stopping, Hydraulic Direction Drilling [HDD], etc.) use the same model of Learner collaboration and assessment.